kallistaconsulting/RADspacers_for_GBCF/README.md

 Cutadapt was used again for this step, for simplicity.

 <b>Required files</b>:
-Barcode.fasta (barcodes fasta for the run) Example1_R1_001.nospacer.fastq.gz – from previous step Example1_R2_001.nospacer.fastq.gz – from previous step
+* Barcode.fasta (barcodes fasta for the run - provided by user)
+* Example1_R1_001.nospacer.fastq.gz – from previous step
+* Example1_R2_001.nospacer.fastq.gz – from previous step

 <b>Command</b>: